-The named entity dictionary along with information about the hyperlink structure between articles in the named entity knowledge base, and the context (features) of the named entity articles are used to create a disambiguation dataset.
+The named entity dictionary along with information about the hyperlink structure between articles in the named entity knowledge base and the context (features) of the named entity articles are used to create a named entity disambiguation dataset.

 The patent tells us that it might augment the search results it shows based upon an identified named entity.
 Augmenting the search results can mean grouping search results by the different senses of the disambiguated names, and adding annotations, snippets or other content that further identify or describe the search results (individually or in groups) based on the disambiguated names.